tkgregory/gradle-project-order-plugin/README.md

 ## Ordering

-The plugin uses the following rules to determine the order in which subpproject tasks should be linked with a `mustRunAfter` relationship:
+The Project Order Plugin uses the following rules to determine the order in which subpproject tasks should be linked with a `mustRunAfter` relationship:
 1. A subproject with a numeric prefix comes before one with a letter prefix i.e. *66-project* before *abc-project*
 1. Subprojects with a numeric prefix are sorted numerically i.e. *9-project* before *66-project*
 1. Subprojects with a letter prefix are sorted alphabetically i.e. *cat-project* before *dog-project*